fgrzl/messaging/docs/SPEC.md

 ### Connection Management
 - ✅ **Should close connection cleanly**

+### Inbox Messaging
+- ✅ **Should isolate inbox messages by ID** - Messages sent to different inbox IDs are properly isolated
+- ✅ **Should support inbox request/response** - Request/response pattern works with inbox-scoped routes
+- ✅ **Should subscribe to wildcard inboxes** - Wildcard subscribers can receive messages from all inbox IDs

 ### Integration Scenarios
 - ✅ **Should demonstrate expected usage in message handler**